There are many beautiful eCommerce websites that have high traffic volume – yet high cart abandonment rates. So, what gives?

 To calculate the cart abandonment rate, divide the total number of completed purchases by the number of created carts, and subtract from 1.
 For example, if you have 300 carts created, and 100 completed purchases, then your cart abandonment rate is 66%.

-According to Baymard Institute, customers abandon their carts for the following reasons:
+According to Baymard Institute, customers abandon for many reasons:

 11 Tips for Optimizing an eCommerce Checkout Page